-- Anchorage has banned the sale of these trees because it aggressively invades moose & salmon habitat
+- Anchorage has banned the sale of these trees because it aggressively invades moose and salmon habitat

-- Planted as an ornamental, but escapes cultivation via lateral roots that sprout new trees 20 feet from source, and cherries are spread long distances by birds
+- Planted as an ornamental but escapes cultivation via lateral roots that sprout new trees 20 feet from the original tree, and cherries are spread long distances by birds

 - Alters plant and insect composition along streams, threatening salmon habitat

-- Poisonous to moose when eaten, and may result in death
+- Poisonous to moose when eaten, sometimes resulting in death